Mr. Zendt - Lab Room C133

 Remember students have access to the Internet and a printer through the Manvel High School library.

-Grading is based on the District AP Level 60% Major / 40% Daily grading weights.
+Grading is based on the District AP Level 70% Major / 30% Minor grading weights.

-Minor Programs/Homework (20%): We will have a few labs without rubrics to practice concepts and the rare worksheet.
+Minor Programs/Homework (Minor): We will have a few labs without rubrics to practice concepts and the rare worksheet.
 These assignments are graded on completion.

-Project Checkpoints/Quizzes (20%): As a project heavy class, keeping on schedule is an important job for students.
+Project Checkpoints/Quizzes (Minor, 2x): As a project heavy class, keeping on schedule is an important job for students.
 When we have a multi-week project, there will be progress checkpoints to make sure students are staying on task and making progerss.

 A note about assistance from peers: you may ask others for help on an assignment, but copying of another student's program (or small sections of) is NOT allowed and will be considered cheating/plagiarism.
 Changing variable names does not count as original work.
 Ask HOW they solved the problem, not WHAT is the solution.
 If you are helped by another student, please include them as a "with help from" in your program header!